LidiaRipollSanchez/Neuropeptide-Connectome/README.md

 * 08062023_neuropeptide_connectome_mid_range_model.csv (FOLDER Adjacency matrices for networks): Dataset used to build matrix depiction in grey in figure
 * Barplot_NPP_per_neuron.png (FOLDER Expression analysis): number of NPPs expressed per neuron, neurons sorted in alphabetical order
 * Barplot_GPCR_per_neuron.png (FOLDER Expression analysis): number of GPCRs expressed per neuron, neurons sorted in alphabetical order
-* 26012022_num_neuronID.txt (FOLDER Scripts & data): neurons that correspond to each row and column in the adjancency matrices
+* 26012022_num_neuronID.txt (FOLDER Scripts & data): neurons that correspond to each row and column in the adjacency matrices
 * 072022_anatomical_class.csv (FOLDER Scripts & data): classification of each neuron in a neuronal type and matrix of anatomical proximity of neuronal processes that was used to define the short-range constraints for the short range network.

 **Figure 6**